EnmanuelMateo/Portafolio/README.md

 | 🛒 Maven Market Sales Dashboard               | Evaluated brand performance, profitability, and regional activity across the USA, Mexico, and Canada for 1998.
 Tracked 112,433 transactions generating $449K in profit with 1% return ratio.
 Monthly profit $71.68K surpassed goals by 5.61%.
 Built using Power BI Desktop and DAX, providing insights to enhance marketing, improve brand partnerships, and identify underperforming areas. | View Dashboard |

-# 📚 Guides

-📘 SQL Resources

-A list of the best free resources to learn SQL — from courses to interactive websites.
-(Coming soon to my LinkedIn!)

-💡 Transition Into Data Analytics

-My guide for anyone starting in the data field, with step-by-step learning paths for SQL, Python, and Power BI.

-🧩 Building Your GitHub Portfolio

-A tutorial I’m writing on how to structure your repositories and README files like this one to showcase your data journey.